Sony SAB

-SONY SAB (formerly SAB TV) is an Indian pay television channel owned by Culver Max Entertainment.
+Sony SAB is an Indian Hindi-language general entertainment pay television channel owned by Culver Max Entertainment.
+Launched on 23 April 1999, the channel was formerly known as SAB TV.

 History

-Sony SAB was launched as SAB TV by Gautam Adhikari and Markand Adhikari under their company Sri Adhikari Brothers (thus the acronym) on 23 April 1999.
+Sony SAB was launched as SAB TV by Gautam Adhikari and Markand Adhikari under their company, Sri Adhikari Brothers (thus the acronym) on 23 April 1999.
 At first, it was launched as a Hindi-language comedy channel.
 Sony Pictures Networks took over SAB TV in March 2005 and rebranded it as Sony SAB, with a new focus on general entertainment and eventually turning itself into a youth channel.
 In 2008, Sony SAB changed its appeal to being a Hindi-language generalist network.
 However, it was only after September 2011, when the logo changed to 'Sony SAB' officially renewing the channel's name.

 The high-definition feed of the channel was launched on 5 September 2016.